FaisalNuridayat/final_project_backend_foodjurnal/README.md

 ## postman aplication
 use postman to using test rest api in here [**Click here**](https://github.com/FaisalNuridayat/final_project_backend_foodjurnal/blob/main/final%20project.postman_collection.json)

+## This aplication Food Jurnal Deployment With Heroku
+you can use link here https://project-food-jurnal.herokuapp.com/ to open aplication Food Jurnal in web server

 ## how to use this application, install it on your local computer:

 ```